Landerson289/Lac-script/README.md

    comparisions can be made as shown below:

-    @name1 = @name2
+    @name1 equals @name2

-   numbers can be multiplied as shown below:
+   brackets can be used to get a value from a section of the code that can be used in the code.

-    product isnum @name1 @name2
+    @var1 equals (add @var1 @var2)